thephpleague/csv/docs/9.0/reader/index.md

     - combined to each CSV record to return an associated array whose keys are composed of the header values.
     - removed from the returned iterator.
 - The returned records are normalized to the number of fields contained in the header record
-    - Missing fields are added with `null` content.
     - Extra fields are truncated.
+    - Missing fields are added with a default content specified by the `setRecordPaddingValue` method.
+By default, if no content is specified `null` will be used.
+You can retrieve the padding value using the `getRecordPaddingValue` method.

 ~~~php
 <?php